Improving Government Statistics: Government Data Collections

 Updates on Federal Statistics

-The Council of Professional Associations on Federal Statistics (COPAFS) provides its members opportunities to review and have an impact on the timeliness, quality, confidentiality and the relevance of federal statistics through its quarterly meetings, seminars, and reports including an annual report on Federal Statistics in the Government Budget.
+The Council of Professional Associations on Federal Statistics (COPAFS) provides its members opportunities to review and have an impact on the timeliness, quality, confidentiality and the relevance of federal statistics through its meetings, seminars & conferences, and reports.